GetDKAN/dkan/docs/components/theme.rst

 *   Color options via the Colorizer screen
 *   Fonts: use font-your-face to use alternate fonts

-In Drupal and DKAN, the collection of page templates, fonts, colors, images, and other “look and feel” elements are known as a “theme.”
-The DKAN distribution of Drupal includes a default “DKAN Theme” called NuBoot Radix, that visually highlights all of the DKAN-specific data elements in the software.

 DKAN administrators have the choice of customizing the existing DKAN Theme through theme settings, implementing an entirely new theme, or creating a `subtheme of nuboot_radix <#creating-a-new-subtheme>`_.